 Roles and Responsibilities

-- Excellent interpersonal communication skills, a good team player and the ability to work well in a multicultural environment.
+Should be a good team player and adaptable to working in multicultural team

 How to apply:

-Applicants should apply on or before 13 January 2021 with their latest Curriculum Vitae, a recent passport size photograph and the names and contact information of three references that are knowledgeable about your professional qualifications and work experience.
-All applications will be acknowledged; however only short listed candidates will be contacted.
+Applicants should apply on or before 13 Oct 2021, with their latest Resume, and the names and contact information of three references that are knowledgeable about their professional qualifications and work experience.
+All applications will be acknowledged; however only short-listed candidates will be contacted.

 “ICRISAT is an equal opportunity employer”